chalkos/Chalkos-Subnautica-Mods/README.md

 ### Known issues

-- you'll only be able to place a resized module where you would normally be able to place the non-resized version (collision is not resized)
+- **[wontfix, for now]** you'll only be able to place a resized module where you would normally be able to place the non-resized version (collision is not resized)
   - this is because the boundaries for the resized module are not resized.
 The game does not take scale into consideration at all when calculating those
   - fix: use BuildingTweaks' full override feature and you'll be able to place things wherever you want
   - collision after building the object works fine
+- **[to fix]** plants have a maxHeight, so scaling them bigger than that will result in them getting shrunk to the maxHeight when they mature

+### Changelog

+- v1.0.1
+  - bugfix: toggling off resizing will now restore the original (prefab) scale instead of scaling it to 100%
+- v1.0.0
+  - initial

 ---------------------------------------------------